palonso/MAEST/README.md

 # Music Audio  Efficient Spectrogram Transformer (MAEST)

-This repository contains code to pre-train, finetune, and infer with the MAEST models.
+This repository contains code to pre-train, fine-tune, and infer with the MAEST models.
 MAEST is a family of Transformer models based on [PASST](https://github.com/kkoutini/PaSST) and focused on music analysis applications.